alexander-perucci/generatewebservice/README.md

 Automatic WebService Generation
 ==================

-Automatic WebService Generation is a Java tool that permit generate a web service automatically.
+Automatic WebService Generation is a Maven Java tool that permit generate a web service **automatically**.

 ## Getting Started